milesj/interweave/README.md

 import IpMatcher from 'interweave/matchers/Ip';
 ```

-If a match is found, a [Url](#rendered-components) component or matcher
+If a match is found, a [Url](#rendered-elements) element or matcher
-factory will be rendered and passed the following props.
+element will be rendered and passed the following props.

 * `children` (string) - The entire URL/IP that was matched.
 * `urlParts` (object)